 Access conditions

-Some indexes to Supreme Court cases are open for public access.
+• Some indexes to Supreme Court cases are open for general access.

-Records aged over 100 years may be viewed at our Research Centre.
+• Records aged over 100 years can be viewed at our Research Centre.

 Researching the records

-Case files for divorces between 1859 and 1893 have been listed on our catalogue.
-Use a Keyword search in our catalogue ArchivesSearch using the name of one of the divorced people to see what records are available.
+• Use a Keyword search with the name of one of the divorced people to see what records are available.

-Search our hard copy index to Supreme Court matters for later cases.
+• Search our hard copy index to Supreme Court matters for divorce cases.

-Information can also be found within newspaper stories, through Trove, or in private records held by the State Library of South Australia.
+• Information can also be found in newspapers through Trove and in private records held by the State Library of South Australia.

 Indexes and Digitised Records

-This index is available in hard copy and may be viewed at our Research Centre.
+This index is in hard copy only and can be viewed by appointment at our Research Centre.

 Matrimonial petitions, numerical series - Matrimonial Causes Jurisdiction, Supreme Court of South Australia, 1859-1893 (GRG 36/51)